PLACE OF INTEREST

 DACHIGAM WILDLIFE SANCTUARY

-Dachigam National Park is located 22 km from Srinagar in Jammu and Kashmir.
+Dachigam National Park is located 2 km from Rah Bagh in Jammu and Kashmir.
 The name literally stands for ‘ten villages’, which could be in memory of the ten villages that were relocated in order to create the park.
-The Park is only 141 sq. kms. and roughly rectangular in shape, approximately 23.5km by 6km.
-It is best considered as two sections – Upper and Lower Dachigam.
+The Dachigam Park spans 141 square kilometres and is has two sections – Upper and Lower Dachigam.
 Lower Dachigam, in the west, comprises approximately a third of the total area and is the area most accessible to a visitor.
-Upper Dachigam in the east extends over the higher reaches and is a good day’s trek from the nearest roadhead.
+The hotel can organize guided walking trips where you may see bear, leopard, deer and many species of birds – as well as a trout hatchery and bear rehabilitation centre.